-- Quality: Their perception of the quality of service provided by each firm in ten different consulting services. - Value: Their view of how much value each firm added in relation to the fees paid for their services. - Recommendations: Whether they have recommended any of these firms for any consulting service. - Attributes: How they rate each firm and the individuals from it across a range of attributes.
+- Quality: Their perception of the quality of service provided by each firm in ten different consulting services. - Value: Their view of how much value each firm added in relation to the fees paid for its services. - Recommendations: Whether they have recommended, or would recommend, any of these firms to a colleague or peer. - Attributes: How they rate each firm and the individuals from it across a range of attributes, and what they think the most important attributes of each firm are.